In this article

 Veneers are layers of dental resin or ceramic placed over existing teeth.
 As Dr. Aggarwal explains, veneers require “minimal removal of tooth structure” while providing an improved esthetic appearance.

 Dental bridges are fixed dental restorations that replace missing teeth.
-They attach one or more artificial teeth to existing teeth or a dental implant.
+They attach one or more artificial teeth or a dental implant to existing teeth.

 Like veneers, bridges may require multiple appointments and are more costly than fillings or crowns.
 They may also require extensive tooth preparation.